Soutenez-nous

 Dance your hearts out!
 Show the jury and the audience your beautiful and unique artistry.
 That is what the world wants to see.
 A shining new artist lighting up the stage.

-In 2006 Emma was invited to perform in the Interlude at the Prix de Lausanne and in 2012 she was a jurist for the 40th Prix de Lausanne.
-In 2013 Emma became Dance Australia Magazine’s Sydney correspondent and in 2015 she returned to Lausanne to cover the Prix de Lausanne for the magazine.
-That same year she started an advice column Ask Emma for Dance Australia Magazine.
+Emma has maintained a long association with the Prix de Lausanne.
+In 2006 she was invited to perform in the Interlude, and in 2012 she served as a jurist for the 40th Prix de Lausanne.
+Alongside her performing and choreographic career, she has developed a significant practice as a dance writer and commentator.
+In 2013 Emma became Dance AustraliaMagazine’s Sydney correspondent, returning to Lausanne in 2015 to cover the Prix de Lausanne for the magazine.
+That same year she began the advice column Ask Emma for Dance Australia.